This post has been written in collaboration with Marello

 An SKU, in and of itself, is just a string of letters and numbers.
 However, the way they are used and managed is extremely important.

-SKUs are at the heart of all business operations.
+SKUs play a crucial role in supply chains and business operations.
 Without SKUs, it is impossible to keep track of products, logistics, or fulfillment.
-Also, tracking SKUs effectively helps to adapt to demand, avoid out-of-stock products, and lowers return rates.
+Also, SKU logistics and effective tracking help to adapt to demand, avoid out-of-stock products, and lowers return rates.

 SKUs also help automate repetitive tasks, improve productivity, and optimize product catalog management.
 Aside from helping you streamline operations, SKUs uncover what your customers want, where to cut costs, and what revenue-generating initiatives to focus on.